 That's one idea Dale Anderson of Aztec Media believes will help steer the community.

-"We certainly need leadership that asks central questions like, What do I want my community to look like?' and What do
+"We certainly need leadership that asks central questions like, What do I want my community to look like?' and

 Ultimately, Anderson said success will require a collective effort.

 "Everybody wants the city to have all the answers, but they've also got to come from the community," he said.

 Cheryl Larabee moved to Aztec in 1994 and has raised a family and overseen four housing, mortgage and construction businesses from her offices on Chaco Street, which opened in 1999.
 She credits her success to being "results-oriented" and treating everyone with whom she works like family.

 "It's not uncommon to walk past our offices and see a bassinet in the window," Larabee said.
 "We are a family that way."

 Larabee would like to see more familial engagement in Aztec between businesses and city government.
 Despite her nearly two decades in the community, she said the city has never asked her what she thought.